otoshigami101/SPA-Laravel-6-Vue-/README.md

 # Laravel + Vue SPA

-This is a simple template single page app laravel+Vue for me (otoshigami)
+This is a simple template single page app laravel+Vue

 ## Laravel setup
 ```